-All modern joypads will have at least one analog stick, which are like spring-mounted buttons that can be moved around with the thumbs.
-Gamers have tended to favor these over the d-pad because they offer finer control and feel more natural for games with a higher level of realism.
+All modern joypads have at least one analog stick, which are like spring-mounted buttons that can be moved around with the thumbs.
+Gamers favor these over the d-pad because they offer finer control and feel more natural for games with a higher level of realism.